KJabandaa10/frontend-dev-talk/README.md

+# My contributions

+Added toggle for links to open in new tabs

 # Frontend Developer Forum

 Browse popular discussions and posts about popular Frontend threads such as JavaScript, React, Web Development, Open Source, Programming and so on.